 1Belshazzar the king made a great feast to 1,000 of his lords, and drank wine before the 1,000.

-2Belshazzar, while he tasted the wine, commanded to bring the golden and silver vessels that Nebuchadnezzar his father had taken out of the temple that was in Jerusalem, that the king and his lords, his wives and his concubines, might drink from them.
+2Belshazzar, while he tasted the wine, commanded to bring the golden and silver vessels that Nebuchadnezzar his father had taken out of the Temple that was in Jerusalem so that the king and his lords, his wives and his concubines, could drink from them.

-3Then they brought the golden vessels that were taken out of the temple of God’s house that was at Jerusalem, and the king and his lords, his wives and his concubines, drank from them.
+3Then they brought the golden vessels that were taken out of the Temple, the house of God that was at Jerusalem, and the king and his lords, his wives and his concubines, drank from them.

-4They drank wine, and praised the gods of gold, and of silver, of bronze, of iron, of wood, and of stone.
+4They drank the wine, and they praised the gods of gold, and of silver, of bronze, of iron, of wood, and of stone.

-5In the same hour came out the fingers of a man’s hand, and wrote over against the lampstand on the plaster of the wall of the king’s palace, and the king saw the part of the hand that wrote.
+5In the same hour the fingers of a man’s hand appeared and began writing on the plaster of the wall of the king’s palace opposite the lampstand, and the king saw the part of the hand that wrote.

-6Then the king’s face was changed in him, and his thoughts troubled him; and the joints of his thighs were loosened, and his knees struck one against another.
+6Then the king’s face became pale and his thoughts alarmed him, and the joints of his loins were loosened, and his knees struck against each other.

 7The king cried aloud to bring in the enchanters, the Chaldeans, and the soothsayers.
-The king spoke and said to the wise men of Babylon, “Whoever will read this writing, and show me its interpretation will be clothed with purple and have a chain of gold about his neck, and will be the third ruler in the kingdom.”
+The king spoke and said to the wise men of Babylon, “Whoever reads this writing and tells me its interpretation will be clothed with purple and have a chain of gold around his neck and will be the third ruler in the kingdom.”

-8Then came in all the king’s wise men; but they could not read the writing, nor make known to the king the interpretation.
+8Then all the king’s wise men came in, but they could not read the writing or make known the interpretation to the king.

-9Then was king Belshazzar greatly troubled, and his face was changed in him, and his lords were perplexed.
+9Then king Belshazzar was greatly alarmed and his face became even more pale, and his lords were perplexed.

-10Now the queen by reason of the words of the king and his lords came into the banquet house; the queen spoke and said, “O king, live forever; do not let your thoughts trouble you, nor let your face be changed.
+10Now because of the words of the king and his lords, the queen came into the banquet house.
+And the queen spoke and said, “O king, live forever.
+Do not let your thoughts alarm you or let your face be pale.

-11There is a man in your kingdom in whom is the spirit of the holy gods; and in the days of your father light and understanding and wisdom, like the wisdom of the gods, were found in him; and the king Nebuchadnezzar your father, the king, I say, your father, made him master of the magicians, enchanters, Chaldeans, and soothsayers,
+11There is a man in your kingdom in whom is the spirit of the holy gods, and in the days of your father light and understanding and wisdom, like the wisdom of the gods, were found in him.
+And King Nebuchadnezzar your father—the king your father—made him master of the magicians, enchanters, Chaldeans, and soothsayers,

-12because an excellent spirit, and knowledge, and understanding, interpreting of dreams, and showing of dark sentences, and dissolving of doubts, were found in the same Daniel whom the king named Belteshazzar.
+12because an excellent spirit, and knowledge, and understanding, interpreting of dreams, and explaining riddles, and the solving of difficult problems were found in this Daniel, whom the king named Belteshazzar.
 Now let Daniel be called, and he will show the interpretation.”

 13Then was Daniel brought in before the king.
 The king spoke and said to Daniel, “Are you that Daniel who are of the children of the captivity of Judah, whom the king my father brought out of Judah?

-15Now the wise men, the enchanters, have been brought in before me, that they should read this writing and make known to me its interpretation; but they could not show the interpretation of the thing.
+15Now the wise men, the enchanters, were brought in before me to read this writing and make its interpretation known to me, but they could not give the interpretation of the message.

-16But I have heard of you, that you can give interpretations, and dissolve doubts; now if you can read the writing and make known to me its interpretation, you will be clothed with purple and have a chain of gold about your neck, and will be the third ruler in the kingdom.”
+16But I have heard about you, that you can give interpretations and solve difficult problems.
+Now if you can read the writing and make known to me its interpretation, you will be clothed with purple and have a chain of gold around your neck and will be the third ruler in the kingdom.”

-17Then Daniel answered before the king, “Let your gifts be to yourself, and give your rewards to another; nevertheless I will read the writing to the king, and make known to him the interpretation.
+17Then Daniel answered before the king, “Keep your gifts for yourself and give your rewards to another; however, I will read the writing to the king and make known to him the interpretation.

-19and because of the greatness that he gave him, all the peoples, nations, and languages trembled and feared before him.
-Whom he would he killed, and whom he would he kept alive; and whom he would he raised up, and whom he would he put down.
+19and because of the greatness that he gave him, all the peoples, nations, and languages trembled and were afraid before him.
+Whomever he wanted he killed, and whomever he wanted he kept alive; and whomever he wanted he elevated, and whomever he wanted he humbled.

-20But when his heart was lifted up and his spirit was hardened so that he dealt proudly, he was deposed from his kingly throne, and they took his glory from him;
+20But when his heart was lifted up and his spirit was hardened so that he acted proudly, he was deposed from his kingly throne and they took his glory from him,

 21and he was driven from the sons of men, and his heart was made like the animals’, and his dwelling was with the wild donkeys.
-He was fed with grass like oxen, and his body was wet with the dew of heaven, until he knew that the Most High God rules in the kingdom of men, and that he sets up over it whomever he will.
+He was fed with grass like cattle and his body was wet with the dew of heaven until he knew that the Most High God rules in the kingdom of men, and that he sets up over it whomever he will.

-24Then was the part of the hand sent from before him, and this writing was inscribed.
+24Therefore the part of the hand was sent from him, and this writing was inscribed.